 • What will be different when we succeed?

-• Impact descriptions are measurable and time-bound
+• Descriptions of the impact of success that are measurable and time-bound

 2. Leadership Alignment

-• Thoughtfully addressing their questions and concerns.
+• You have thoughtfully addressed their questions and concerns.

 3. Financial Reality Check